MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -DataEncryptionPolicy
-The DataEncryptionPolicy parameter specifies the data encryption policy that's applied to the Office 365 Group.
+The DataEncryptionPolicy parameter specifies the data encryption policy that's applied to the Microsoft 365 Group.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name